Shallow-Seek/fazif.yazi/README.md

 This plugin is released under the MIT License.

 ## Acknowledgement
-Plugin is based on the default [Yazi](https://github.com/sxyazi/yazi) fzf plugin.
+Plugin is based on the default [Yazi](https://github.com/sxyazi/yazi) fzf plugin and vcs-files plugin.
 Fzf scripts grow out of [fzf](https://github.com/junegunn/fzf)'s wiki and examples.